andgineer/fastapi-celery/README.md

     hurl docker/words.hurl

-That will get auth token from backend running in the Docker, send `words` request to API and check response (it should be number of words in file `docker/words.txt`).
+This will get an auth token from the backend running in Docker, send a `words` request to the API and check the response (it should be the number of words in file `docker/words.txt`).

 ### Local debug

-You can debug backend and celery tasks code locally, outside containers.
+You can debug backend and Celery task code locally, outside containers.
-Backend and Celery worker will connect to Postgres and Redis in containers.
+The backend and Celery worker will connect to Postgres and Redis in containers.
-For that you need in your `/etc/hosts`:
+For this you need in your `/etc/hosts`:

     127.0.0.1   postgres
     127.0.0.1   redis